aqilmarwan/auralink/README.md

 ## Functional Requirements

-- Users can upload or register video files and see them listed with thumbnails.
+- Users can upload or register video files and see them listed on dashboard.
 - Users can chat about a selected file; messages are persisted locally.
 - The system can:
   - Transcribe audio from the video.